-If the operator does not activate the hydraulic controls in the order stated above, the tools will not end up in the right places on the machine.
-Six (6) tool catchers on the machine keep tools to the outside of the machine and prevent serious damage to the tool and the frame.
-These only work if the hydraulics is activated correctly.
-If you feel that the you have activated the controls correctly and the problem persists, check the location of the tool catchers as outlined in the set-up instructions and the parts catalogue.
+Four tool catchers on the machine keep tools to the outside of the machine and prevent serious damage to the tool and the frame.
+These only work if the hydraulics If you feel that the activate correctly. hydraulics activated correctly and the problem persists, check the location of the tool catchers as outlined in the assembly instruction section and the parts manual.
+In some instances, the tail and main wings go up together rather than the tail first.
+This does not ordinarily cause problems.
+However adjusting the tool catchers can deviate any problems that may occur.